.NET Project File Analyzers SDK

 the Solution Items

-contain.
+solution files.
 This should improve the maintainabillity of the .sln

 solution too.